danlcorpz/UNIXFileServer/README.md

    ./server &

-3. Finally, run the client file and use the two argument:
+3. Run the client file and use the two argument:

   ./client 127.0.0.1 testfile.txt downloaded.txt

+4. Finally, make sure to kill the server when youre done!

+  pkill server